np-core/np-signal/README.md

 Basecalling configuration:

-    Model configuration files can be found inside the container at: /models
+    Model configuration files can be found inside the container at: /guppy_models or /rerio_models

 Input / output configuration: